ankitmalakar7/Hacktoberfest/README.md

 - Search for `ol` tag in the `index.html` file
 - Add a `li` tag with the url of your github profile.
 - That's it.
 You are done.
 Check out the website.
+- ⭐ this repo for future uses in next Hacktoberfests.

 ## Update